wp-plugins/mywebtonet-performancestats/readme.txt

 == Description ==

-You can easily determine the CPU performance allocated for your PHP web and MySQL server with this plugin.
-This script does some simple calculations, string manipulations and some simple CPU tests on your MySQL backend and displays them for you to evaluate.
+You can easily determine the CPU performance allocated for your PHP web and MySQL backend servers with this plugin.
+The plugin does various calculations and string manipulations + some simple CPU tests on your MySQL backend server.
+After the test has run the result will be displayed for you to evaluate.
+Generally speaking, the faster this plugin runs the faster your website will run.

 There are many factors for a fast server, this plugin does not test e.g. for how many hits a second your provider allows to your web, filesystem performance is not tested either.
-Use it as a simple CPU test and compare with your friends statistics from their provider.
+Use it as a simple performance test on your CPU and compare with results from other providers.

 == Installation ==